funteck123/FOP_Tron/README.md

 4. Skill Variations
    - As players level up, discs may travel faster or gain unique effects (e.g., ricochet, extended range).
    - Disc cooldown time may decrease with handling improvements.
-5. You are not restricted to follow the following design.
-It only serves as a reference.
+5. You are not restricted to following this game design.
+This serves only as a reference.